US allies concerned about possible 'no first use' change to nuclear policy: report | DW | 29.10.2021

 On Friday, Biden met with French President Emmanuel Macron and the joint statement that followed the encounter included a commitment to "a credible and united nuclear alliance" as well as a promise of "close consultations" on nuclear matters.

-When US defense secretary Lloyd Austin visited NATO headquarters in Brussels earlier this month, allies reportedly engaged in intense lobbying to prevent any substantive changes to US nuclear policy.
+When US Secretary of Defense Lloyd Austin visited NATO headquarters in Brussels earlier this month, allies reportedly engaged in intense lobbying to prevent any substantive changes to US nuclear policy.

 Pentagon spokesman John Kirby said consultations with allies were "essential and ongoing" as the administration wrapped up the nuclear posture review, expected before the end of the year.